 Trumpet / Founder

 Ryan received his Bachelor’s of Music degree from DePaul University (2006), and his Masters of Music degree from the University of Wisconsin- Milwaukee (2009).
-He is professor of trumpet at Elgin Community College, and plays second trumpet with the Northbrook Symphony.
-He is currently playing lead trumpet at Stage 773 in Chicago on Porchlight Theatres production of "In the Heights".
-As a Classical player Ryan has performed with many groups including: the Chicago Chamber Orchestra, Orchestra of St. John Cantius, Elmhurst Symphony, Chicago Composers Orchestra, Chicago "Bach-Week" Festival Orchestra, UW-Milwaukee Faculty Brass Quintet, Millar Brass Ensemble, International Chamber Artists Orchestra, New Philharmonic Orchestra, Paderewski Symphony (Chicago), Fox Valley Symphony Orchestra (Appleton, WI), Present Music Milwaukee, Illinois Philharmonic Orchestra, Peoria Symphony Orchestra, Battle Creek Symphony Orchestra, Dubuque Symphony Orchestra (3rd Trumpet 2013-2014 Season), Racine Symphony Orchestra, and the Kenosha Symphony Orchestra.
+He is adjunt professor of trumpet at Elgin Community College, and has played 2nd trumpet with the Northbrook Symphony since 2015.
+As a Classical Freelancer Ryan has performed with many groups including: the Chicago Chamber Orchestra, Orchestra of St. John Cantius, Chicago Arts Orchestra, Elmhurst Symphony, Chicago Composers Orchestra, Tower Chorale, Chicago's "Bach-Week" Festival Orchestra, Apollo Chorus, UW-Milwaukee Faculty Brass Quintet, Millar Brass Ensemble, International Chamber Artists Orchestra, New Philharmonic Orchestra, Paderewski Symphony (Chicago), Fox Valley Symphony Orchestra (Appleton, WI), Present Music Milwaukee, Illinois Philharmonic Orchestra, Peoria Symphony Orchestra, Battle Creek Symphony Orchestra, Dubuque Symphony Orchestra (3rd Trumpet 2013-2014 Season), Racine Symphony Orchestra, and the Kenosha Symphony Orchestra.